top of page

 Who Should Read This?

-If you’re living gluten free—by necessity or by choice—you’ll find both reassurance and challenge here.
-Bakers, parents, and anyone who’s ever felt bombarded by dietary “rules” will appreciate this book’s thoughtful, myth-busting approach.
+If you’re living gluten-free—by necessity or by choice—you’ll find both reassurance and challenge here.
+Bakers, parents, and anyone who has ever felt bombarded by dietary “rules” will appreciate this book’s thoughtful, myth-busting approach.
 It’s also a fascinating read for anyone interested in the cultural and psychological side of food.

 Final Thoughts